surma/surma.dev/content/things/langgraph.md

 }
 ```

+This makes it much easier to get the information from the LLM that you are looking to get.

 ### Tools

-Tools is the feature formerly known as “functions”.
+Tools are the feature formerly known as “functions”.
 An LLM that supports tools can be given a list of function signatures (including parameter types and descriptions), along with the user’s message.
 If it seems correct to the LLM, instead of responding with text, it will respond with a special message indicating which of the provided tools should be called and what the parameters should be.

 The ability to call tools hugely increases the utility that LLMs provide.
 With the somewhat recent introduction and de-facto standardization of the
 [Model Context Protocol][mcp] and the resulting ecosystem of MCP servers, being able to utilize tools with LLMs is essential.
 LangChain provides a convenient function to expose any arbitrary asynchronous functions as a tool, using zod to both define and validate the schema of the function parameters.

-For example, here I define a tool called `webfetch` allows agents to download and read web content.
-Ideally we’d pipe the HTML through [Jina AI’s Reader-LM](https://huggingface.com/jinaai/readerlm-v2) to turn it into Markdown, but this article was already getting out of hand.
+For example, here I define a tool called `webfetch` that allows agents to download and read web content.
+Ideally I’d pipe the HTML through [Jina AI’s Reader-LM](https://huggingface.com/jinaai/readerlm-v2) to turn HTML into Markdown, but this article was already getting out of hand.

 ```typescript